Some tips for beginners and new bunny parents:

 Once the bunnies are a bit tamer they should be allowed to run around in the house/room for several hours a day.

 Cables, plants or other dangerous or poisonous objects must be removed or covered.
+Even the occasional not so naughty bunny might find your laptop or phone cables irresistible.

 We do not support cages and condos if these cages are the place where the bunnies are living all day long.

-Levels and cork tunnels are a good and bunny friendly alternatives to houses you buy at pet stores.
+Willow, wood and cork tunnels are a good and bunny friendly alternatives to houses you buy at pet stores.
 If your bunnies won’t eat cardboard then you’re free to build them tunnels and houses and levels from that and it doesn’t cost a thing!

 Change it up!